IBM/maximo-envizi-appconnect-flows/README.md

 - If inside the flow, Click on the kebab menu (three dots) on top right of the screen.
 <img width="959" alt="Flow start 2" src="https://media.github.ibm.com/user/375131/files/5be4ac00-eb1b-11ec-93f2-4031220e144f">

-- Click on "Start API" or "Stop API" depending on what action you want to perform.
+- Click on "Start API" or "Stop API" depending on which action is desired.

 _Note: If the flow is not running, AppConnect will give Error 404 on the API call._